dalegaspi/bu-ms-s6-tp/Doc/CS683_DLegaspi_myFlickr.md

 - Added more comments in the code per facilitator's feedback 😊
 - Much research is done on the library to be used for the charts/statistics.
 The data are mostly not wired yet but should provide some clues on what the final will look like
-- Some significant work is done on the auto-hiding Toolbar.
+- I learned that in Android there is the AppBar, ActionBar, and ToolBar and MaterialDesign has design guidance for all three.
+It's confusing and seem convoluted.
+Some significant work is done on the auto-hiding Toolbar.
 Most of the information out there are outdated and the recent AndroidX Framework actually made this very easy now, it's just a matter of finding the information
 - Right now the image stats are downloaded from the Flickr API and stored in the database but it blocks.
 Future iteration should not block this to make the UI responsive
 - Lab3 has been helpful in understanding the database integration beyond concepts and was able to apply those knowledge here.
+- Note that the db entries _are_ real data but they are not wired to the UI yet.
+- The only thing working on the Options right now is the (Show as Grid)
+- The stats are using placeholder (aka fake) data

 ### Screenshots